jhagon/sample_tracker/DEVEL.markdown

 }
 ```

-Note there is no delivery method specified in the first case because
-sendmail is assumed by default.
 With these settings, devise seems to do its
 stuff, although its email templates may need modification later.
 New
 registrations and password resetting seem to work fine.